Reggio Emilia Approach to Early Childhood Education

 What Is the Reggio Emilia Approach?

 Before diving deep into the topic, let us first understand what it means in a very concise yet explanatory manner.
 Children are always curious about everything around them.
-They want to explore and have the freedom to experience the environment that surrounds them in their full capacity.
+They want to explore and have the freedom to experience the environment that surrounds them at their full capacity.
 The activities involved in the Reggio Emilia method of learning are enriched by exactly such kinds of mindsets where the child is given the rightful opportunity of things like self-expression, logical thinking, effective communication, and mindful problem-solving techniques.
-They are also encouraged to absorb and feel the five senses, such as touch, taste, smell, hearing, and seeing everything that encapsulates them and make their interpretation of them.
+They are also encouraged to absorb and feel the five senses, such as touch, taste, smell, hearing, and seeing everything that encapsulates them and make their interpretation of them (1).

 When Was the Reggio Emilia Approach Developed?